-Taken together, the results in Table 6 provide no evidence that exceptions are positively correlated with productivity.
+Taken together, the results in Table 7 provide no evidence that exceptions are positively correlated with productivity.
 This refutes the hypothesis that, when making exceptions, managers optimally sacrifice job tenure in favor of workers who perform better on other quality dimensions.

-5 Conclusion
+6 Conclusion

 We evaluate the introduction of a hiring test across a number of firms and locations for a low-skill service sector job.
-Exploiting variation in the timing of adoption across locations within firms, we show that testing increases the durations of hired workers by 15% to 25%.
+Exploiting variation in the timing of adoption across locations within firms, we show that testing increases the durations of hired workers by about 15%.
 We then document substantial variation in how managers use job test recommendations.
 Some managers tend to hire applicants with the best test scores while others make many more exceptions.
 Across a range of specifications, we show that the exercise of discretion (hiring against the test recommendation) is associated with worse outcomes.

 Our paper contributes a new methodology for evaluating the value of discretion in firms.
 Our test is intuitive, tractable, and requires only data that would readily be available for firms using workforce analytics.
 In our setting it provides the stark recommendation that firms would do better to remove discretion of the average HR manager and instead hire based solely on the test.
-In practice, our test can be used as evidence that the typical manager underweights the job test relative to what the firm would prefer.
-Based on such evidence, firms may want to explore a range of alternative options, for example, allowing managers some degree of discretion but limiting the frequency with which they can overrule the test, or, adopt other policies to influence manager behavior such as direct pay for performance or selective hiring and firing.
+Our results provide evidence that the typical manager underweights the job test relative to what the firm would prefer.
+Based on such evidence, firms may want to explore a range of alternative options.
+For example, relative to the status quo, firms may restrict the frequency with which managers can overrule the test (while still allowing a degree of discretion) or, adopt other policies to influence manager behavior such as tying pay more closely to performance or more selective hiring and firing.